vdhamer/Photo-Club-Hub/.github/README.md

 ### Waalre

 Photo Club Waalre is a photography club named after Waalre, a town in the south of The Netherlands.
-Its members meet since 1988 to critique each other’s photos.
+Its members meet since 1988 to, among others, critique each other’s photos.

-In future versions, Waalre will probably disappear from the app's name once the multi-club feature of the app starts to gain traction.
+In future versions, Waalre will probably disappear from the app's name once the multi-club features of the app start to gain traction.

 ### The Portfolio Concept

 The app is designed to **showcase curated images made by members of photo clubs**.
+As will become apparent below, photo clubs play an important role in this app.

 The images within the app are divided into `portfolios`.
 By definition within this app, a portfolio covers the part of a photographer's work that was shared *within* a single photo club.